alexytomi/piper-phonemize-android/README.md

-Piper development has moved: https://github.com/OHF-Voice/piper1-gpl This project (`piper-phonemize`) is no longer required, since `espeak-ng` is now embedded into the Piper Python wheel directly.
+# piper-phonemize-android
+This is complementary to https://github.com/alexytomi/piper-android.

+If you're looking for the modern, official, updated piper:: https://github.com/OHF-Voice/piper1-gpl Updated piper uses updated espeak-ng which no longer needs this repository.
+This is solely for the old MIT version.